Mintabie, South Australia: Native fauna

 Native animal species commonly found in and about Mintabie include the galah, thorny devil and netted dragon lizard and the larger lizard variety known as goanna.

 Population

-In October 2017, the Government of South Australia estimated that Mintabie's population was about 30 people, although it was acknowledged this increased to about 60 people at different times of the year.
-During the 1970s and 1980s, it had a population of over 500 people.
+In October 2017, the Government of South Australia estimated that Mintabie's population was about 30 people.
+It was acknowledged this increased to about 60 people at different times of the year.
+In the 1970s and 1980s, it had a population of over 500 people.

 Facilities

 Mintabie has an "all-weather" airstrip, school, and 7-day supply of fuel and services.
 Accommodation is catered for by the Mintabie Hotel (Goanna Grill and Bar) which has 6 rooms, 2 self-contained units and also a 24-hour power caravan park.
 Mintabie also has another caravan park.

 The Mintabie health clinic, called the "Clarice Megaw Clinic" was opened in 1990 and so named in honour of a bequest from a deceased estate which enabled health authorities to commit more resources to the region.
 This has now been sold by Frontier Services for an undisclosed amount to a private buyer.

 The Mintabie Area School is a R-12 school with approximately 20 students.

 By 2009 this had fallen to only 11 enrolments.

 Mintabie does not have a permanent police presence but patrols are conducted in the town by the police station located at Marla.

 A permit from the Anangu Pitjantjatjara Yankunytjatjara is required to access Mintabie, as the land is owned freehold by the resident Aboriginal people.
 Currently this is not being enforced because of unresolved issues.

 For State elections (i.e. to elect the Parliament of South Australia), a mobile polling booth is taken to Mintabie.